elifesciences/lens-indexer/README.md

 - Node.js 0.10.x
 - ElasticSearch 1.4.x

 To simplify setup you can pull up a virtual machine using Vagrant ( see `Vagrantfile`).
-However since the setup is so simply you may just want to `provision.sh` to make your own setup.
+However since the setup is so simply you may just want to inspect `provision.sh` to derive your own setup.

 ### Setup